Best Cities To Visit In Türkiye

 For those adventurous travelers who want to explore a couple of off-the-beaten-track cities of Türkiye, Gaziantep is the perfect spot.
 This city is welcoming and beautiful, with natural beauty, history, and many traditions.
 The food here is nothing short of amazing, and you’ll leave with a genuine appreciation for Turkish cuisine.

-Gaziantep is located in Turkey’s southeast, and it’s where pistachios are farmed.
+Gaziantep is located in southeast Turkey, and it’s where pistachios are farmed.
 You’ll also hear it called ‘Antep.’
-Packed with historic buildings, this part of Türkiye isn’t where most tourists tend to tread, but that doesn’t mean you shouldn’t.
-The issue for most is that it is closer to the Syrian border than many other Turkish cities and resorts, but it isn’t an unsafe city by any means.
+Packed with historic and beautiful old buildings, this part of Türkiye isn’t where most tourists tend to tread, but that doesn’t mean you shouldn’t.

 For those who want to explore a different side to what they probably know of Turkey, Gaziantep will help you uncover what you seek.